 Sometimes when you’re dealing with children struggling to contain their emotions, you have to pick and choose your battles.
 If no matter what you do, your child cries and whines every time you pass the pet store because they want a puppy, then maybe drive a different way to get to the grocery store.
 Or, if staying up late at a sibling’s game makes your toddler cry for preschool the next day, consider hiring a babysitter to put them to bed on nights when the games go late.
 Sometimes the best thing we can do is avoid putting our children in a position where they lose it.

 When there are situations you cannot avoid, talk through the situations before.
 If wanting to go to the toy aisle at Target causes a meltdown, prepare your children for the expectations at the place you are going and tell them what they will and will not be allowed to do.

-Kids do the best when they know what is expected of them.
+Kids do their best when they know what is expected of them.
 If they feel there is no expectation, they will set their own.
 So make sure to be the one in charge.
-With kindness of course. 🙂
+With kindness, of course. 🙂